 The grading system that most of America uses today fits perfectly into the curriculum that they use.
 It allows a consistent method of grading and fits into every subject.
-The problem with it is; students are not actually learning.
+The problem is students are not actually learning.
 A student can receive a letter grade, and not actually deserve it.
 The perfect fit of the A through F scale comes at the cost of the student’s actual education.
 The standards based grading system will dramatically change this.
 Critics will say that it will be very difficult to apply standards based grading into all the subjects taught at school.
 First, to make sense of the how it will be applied in school, one has to understand how the system works.
 The standards based grading system I will be referring to is one used in a blog titles: Standards-Based Grading Implementation.
 The author of this blog describes what he thinks the scale for standards should be.
-He believes that schools should use a 0-4 grading scale.
+He believes that schools should use a zero to four grading scale.
 Zero is a marking a student receives when they have absolutely no evidence of learning.
 A one shows that the student can do most of the simple stuff without any help, a two shows that the student can do all of the simple things, and a three shows that the student can do all of the simple and complex things.
 A student only receives a four when they show that they can go above and beyond just basic memorization.
 A four is given to a student when they can actually apply what the learned.
 Students can also receive half points if they are somewhere in between two numbers.
-After a student receives a 0 through four rating, they are continuously retested to make sure that they learned it, instead of just memorizing it.
+After a student receives a zero through four rating, they are continuously retested to make sure that they learned it, instead of just memorizing it.
 The standards based grading system also allows students to learn at different rates.
 Most teachers that use standards based elect not to require homework to be due, but still assign it.
 This is important because it gives the students different opportunities.
 Some students need to do homework, and they know this.
 Other students do not need to do work outside of school, because they get learn the material faster.
 The system is also based on trust.
 Teachers have to trust that their students will do the homework if the need to, and have to trust that they will understand that if they do not do the extra things, and they need too, they will fail.
 Since students are granted more freedom with this system, they are more willing to learn.
 Instead of being told what to do, and being rewarded for compliance, students are given the chance to actually learn and are rewarded for creativity.
 In most situations, the freedom the students are given makes them more willing to study, and learn material.